At a glance

 The ensemble’s recordings of works by Frank Bridge were released by Dutton and met with plaudits from the critics, including unreserved commendations from Gramophone Magazine, International Record Review, American Record Guide and BBC Radio 3 (CD Review).
 Their second Bridge disc was shortlisted for the Gramophone Chamber Music Award 2011.
 Their Schumann recording for Sonimage Classics drew observations such as “rendered with a bubbling brilliance”, and “heart-touchingly eloquent” from the Sunday Times.
 A collection of works by Fauré followed on Sonimage Classics, and received excellent reviews from both The Strad and Gramophone magazines.

-2018 plans include the completion and world premiere of a new work for piano trio, ‘Hidden Agenda’, written for the trio by Colin Matthews, and visits to the Sacconi Festival in Folkstone, the Penarth Chamber Music Festival and the Birmingham International Piano Chamber Music Festival, as well as performances across the UK.
+2018 plans include the world premiere of a new work for piano trio, ‘Hidden Agenda’, written for the trio by Colin Matthews, and visits to the Sacconi Festival in Folkstone, the Penarth Chamber Music Festival and the inaugural Birmingham International Piano Chamber Music Festival, as well as performances across the UK.
 Their first recording with new violinist David Adams is planned with SOMM Records: works by Clara Schumann and Fanny Mendelssohn.